jdegoes/jdegoes.github.io/_posts/2021-11-07-zio-professionalism.md

 As an open source developer myself, I am keenly aware of the fact that OSS is a "nights and weekends" hobby for most of us.
 We freely volunteer our time, often sacrificing other pursuits in order to contribute to open source and support our end-users.

 As a result of this reality, I whole-heartedly support the right of every OSS developer to contribute on their own terms, whatever those terms may be.
-Unpaid users of free software should _not_ get to dictate these terms.
+Non-paying users of free software should _not_ get to dictate these terms.

 At the same time, I recognize that the actions of the TypeLevel organization have destructive effects on the Scala community: